Skip to main contentSkip to footer content

 Students and school applicants with disabilities are protected against disability-based discrimination, and have a right to reasonable accommodations, under federal and state law.

 Under the Americans with Disabilities Act, you have the right to reasonable accommodations in the workplace.
-This includes accommodations you need during the COVID-19 pandemic to help you stay healthy and be able to work.

 State and Local Government Employees